RGBsec/CTFs2020/InCTF2020/README.md

 * Coins
 * Lookout Foxy

-See this direcotry for completed writeups
+See this directory for completed writeups